ethereum/consensus-specs/tests/README.md

 ## Attestation Tests

 The [beacon chain](https://ethereum.org/en/eth2/beacon-chain/) doesn't provide any direct value.
 It does not execute EVM programs or store user data.
-The reason it exists at all is to provide a trusted source of information about the latest verified block hash of the [shard blockchains](https://ethereum.org/en/eth2/shard-chains/) which do provide storage, and possibly execution, services.
+It exists to provide a trusted source of information about the latest verified block hash of the [shard blockchains](https://ethereum.org/en/eth2/shard-chains/) which do provide storage, and possibly execution, services.